-You already know that loud careers can cause hearing loss.
-Day after day being exposed to the sounds of blasts, heavy machinery, riveters or insanely loud music destroy your inner ear.
+You already know that loud careers can cause hearing loss without proper hearing protection.
+Day after day, being exposed to the sounds of blasts, heavy machinery, riveters, or insanely loud music destroy your inner ear.

 But you may not know about these occupations that are less talked about but can be as risky.

 Those working in the fishing industry have a 19% chance of developing hearing loss during their careers.
 That doesn’t mean hearing loss happens later in life — when they’re in their 60’s, 70’s and 80’s.
 They actually develop it in their 50’s, 40’s, 30’s and sometimes as early as their 20’s.
 It only gets worse as they age.